 Hometown: Duncan, BC

 At 15 years old Sara signed her first international modelling contract with an agency in Seoul, Korea.
-Quickly maturing and learning how much pressure women have to look a certain way, she struggled to feel like she was enough.
-This incident drove her to enter Miss Teen Canada 2011, where she earned Miss Photogenic.
-After experiencing the deeper meaning of beauty pageants, Sara used her platform to volunteer at Girl Scouts: an organization helping young girls overcome self esteem issues, and Kids Now: an organization that comforts cyber bullying victims.
-Both issues she dealt with growing up , and felt her relatable approach would be helpful to others.
+Quickly maturing and learning how much pressure women have to look a certain way; she struggled to feel like she was enough.
+This incident drove her to enter the Miss Teen Canada 2011 competition, where she quickly fell in love with pageantry.
+Sara continued on to represent Canada at SuperModel International 2012, Top Model of the World 2014, and placed top 10 at Miss Universe Canada 2019.

 What are your interests and what do you enjoy doing the most?

 I’m lucky to call my job one of my biggest interests, which would be golfing.
-It has taught me how to have patience with everything in life, it’s a sport where perfection is hard to attain, and you can constantly keep learning, and challenging yourself.
+It has taught me how to have patience with everything in life, and you can constantly keep learning, and challenging yourself.

-I also love yoga, animals, hiking, cooking, travelling, volunteering and spending quality time with my loved ones.
+I also love yoga, animals, reading, peforming, travelling, volunteering and spending quality time with my loved ones.

 List any special training you have had (music, art, drama, dance, etc.)